 - West Ham Park: 020 8472 3584

-Note that OPM does not live on walls, fences or other structures, and it does not build nests among oak leaves, so there is no need to report caterpillars or nests in these situations.
+Note that OPM does not live on walls, fences or other structures, so there is no need to report caterpillars or nests in these situations.

 They also only attack other trees if they run short of oak leaves to feed on, so please do not report caterpillars or nests in other trees unless there are stripped oak trees nearby.